awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 1. Create an external table and specify the partition key in the PARTITIONED BY clause\.

    The partition key can't be the name of a table column\.
-The data type can be any standard Amazon Redshift data type except TIMESTAMPTZ\.
+The data type can be SMALLINT, INTEGER, BIGINT, DECIMAL, REAL, DOUBLE PRECISION, BOOLEAN, CHAR, VARCHAR, DATE, or TIMESTAMP data type\.

 1. Add the partitions\.